discoproject/disco/doc/start/troubleshoot.rst

 ==================================

 Sometimes it happens that Disco doesn't work properly right after installation.
-Since Disco is a distributed system which needs several separate components to work properly, finding out the culprit often requires testing the components one by one.
-This page explains the troubleshooting process.
+Since Disco is a distributed system which is based on several separate loosely coupled components, it is possible to debug the system by testing the components one by one.
+This page describes the troubleshooting process.

-First you should make sure that you can get Disco working locally, on a single computer.
+This page helps you to get Disco working locally, on a single computer.
 After this, getting the distributed version to work is rather straightforward.

 Here we assume that you have installed Disco locally with the following steps: